top of page

 Why Vegan?

 Four years ago, my husband and I adopted a whole food plant-based diet.
-At the time it was solely for health reasons but It quickly became a lifestyle
+At the time it was solely for health reasons but It quickly became a lifestyle choice that felt spiritual in the knowing

-that our food choices came without suffering of sentient beings.
-More over, we were making a profound planetary difference every time we sat
+More over, we were making a profound planetary difference every time we sat down to eat.

 A Deeper Connection